Network Services

 Line Printer Daemon (LPD)

-Another TCP/IP upper-layer service that is in widespread use is the Line Printer Daemon (LPD).
+Line Printer Daemon (LPD) Another TCP/IP upper-layer service that is in widespread use is the Line Printer Daemon (LPD).
 It resides on a network printer or print server and responds to TCP/IP printing requests from the printing clients (known as LPR clients).
 It was developed as the printing services for UNIX.
-But, because of the tight marriage between UNIX and TCP/IP, the LPD service became the default
+But, because of the tight...

 Internet Message Access Protocol, Version 4 (IMAP4)

-Internet Message Access Protocol (IMAP) allows users to download mail selectively, look at the message header, download just a part of a message, store messages on the e-mail server in a hierarchical structure, and link to documents and Usenet newsgroups.
-Search commands are also available so that users can locate messages based on their subject, header or content.
-IMAP has strong authentication features and supports the Kerberos authentication scheme originally developed at MIT.
-The current version of IMAP is version 4.
+Internet Message Access Protocol, Version 4 (IMAP4) Internet Message Access Protocol (IMAP) allows users to download mail selectively, look at the message header, download just a part of a message, store messages on the e-mail server in a hierarchical structure, and link to documents and Usenet newsgroups.
+Search commands are also available...

 Lightweight Directory Access Protocol (LDAP)